-- Visitors to any Montgomery County Public Schools (MCPS) school site during the designated student day are required to sign in and out of the building using the Visitor Management System, or as otherwise directed, secure consent upon arrival and prior to initiating any school-related business, and to wear a visitor identification name tag at all times. - Permission to visit the school may be rescinded if the visitor does not comply with the stated purpose of visit or violates any policy or regulation. - Classroom visits and/or conferences by parents/guardians must be arranged in advance. - Classroom visits and conferences must be conducted in such a manner that the visits and/or conferences do not interfere with the classroom activities of any student in the class.
+- Visitors to any Montgomery County Public Schools (MCPS) school site during the designated student day are required to sign in and out of the building using the Visitor Management System, or as otherwise directed, secure consent upon arrival and prior to initiating any school-related business, and to wear a visitor identification name tag at all times. - Permission to visit the school may be rescinded if the visitor does not comply with the stated purpose of the visit or violates any policy or regulation. - Classroom visits and/or conferences by parents/guardians must be arranged in advance. - Classroom visits and conferences must be conducted in such a manner that the visits and/or conferences do not interfere with the classroom activities of any student in the class. - No pictures or videos should be taken without prior consent to support student confidentiality rights.